Tigers vs. Rangers Player Props Betting Odds

-Player prop betting options for Marcus Semien, Spencer Torkelson and others are available in the Texas Rangers-Detroit Tigers matchup at Globe Life Field on Tuesday, starting at 8:05 PM ET.
+Marcus Semien and Spencer Torkelson are two of the players with prop bets for the taking when the Texas Rangers and the Detroit Tigers square off at Globe Life Field on Wednesday (at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!